MauroCE/CrossWordLLM/README.md

-# CrossWordLLM
+# CrossWord LLMs
-A repository for playing around with crosswords, anagrams and cryptic crosswords with LLMs
+A repository for playing around with crosswords, anagrams and cryptic crosswords with LLMs.